jolie/jolie/README.md

 - Our [GitHub repository](https://github.com/jolie/jolie), in the forms of [issues](https://github.com/jolie/jolie/issues) and [pull requests](https://github.com/jolie/jolie/pulls).
 - E-mail, by sending an e-mail to `jolie-devel@googlegroups.com`.
 Anybody can send to the group.
 You can also register to the e-mail group at this link: https://groups.google.com/g/jolie-devel.
 - Chat or Audio/Video calls.
-See below for links to our Discord and Slack channels.
+See below for a link to our Discord server.

 ### Discord
 <p align="center">